By Steve Kayser

 Michael Uslan did – and earned $2.6 billion dollars along the way.
 I had the wonderful opportunity (and great fun) of interviewing Michael.
 For those of you that don’t know the name, Michael Uslan, he was the executive producer of films such as Batman, Batman Returns, Batman Forever, Batman & Robin, Constantine, The Spirit, Batman Begins, and the second highest grossing film of all time, The Dark Knight.
 As a producer, he is one of the highest-grossing movie producers of all time, with The Dark Knight alone having already passed the $1 billion mark.

-Steve Kayser: Your book is exceptional.
+Steve Kayser: Michael, your book is exceptional.
 It’s an inspirational tale of how one person (you) armed only with a burning desire to restore dignity to your childhood hero, Batman, conquered Hollywood.
 Can you talk about the moment – the Bruce Wayne moment – that changed your life forever?

 Michael Uslan: Yes, you know it’s funny when those moments strike.
-I guess I have to explain what a “Bruce Wayne”moment is.
-For those of you out there who might be Batman fanatics or comic book nerds like I was, young Bruce Wayne, at about age 12, saw his parents murdered before his own eyes.
-At that moment he sacrificed his childhood and swore that he would get the guy who did it.
+I guess I have to explain what a “Bruce Wayne” moment is.
+For those of you out there who might be Batman fanatics or comic book nerds as I was, young Bruce Wayne, at about age 12, saw his parents murdered before his own eyes.
+At that moment, he sacrificed his childhood and swore that he would get the guy who did it.
 Swore he’d also get all bad guys.
-He made a commitment that he would honor for the rest of his life, even though he had to walk through hell really for the rest of his life in order to do so.
+He made a commitment that he would honor for the rest of his life, even though he had to walk through hell for the rest of his life to do so.

 POW, ZAP, WHAM